wirelineio/wns/README.md

 # TODO(burdon): Create single root directory (e.g., ~/.wns)
 Initialize the blockchain if it has never been run before (or run `rm -rf ~/.wnsd ~/.wnscli` first to delete all existing data and start over).

-Initialize configuration files and genesis file.
+Initialize the configuration and genesis files.

 # TODO(burdon): Explain why the developer needs to pick a name.
-# TODO(burdon): This seems cosmos specific -- a script should handle set-up.
-# TODO(burdon): Dumps a scary JSON object (no idea what just happened).
 ```bash
 $ wnsd init <NAME> --chain-id wireline
 ```